lgallo95/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a powerful tool that is used for the front end in Web Devolpment.
+It is important because its a major factor when interacting with a websites UI/UX

 1. Describe component state.

+The state is an instance of React Component Class can be defined as an object of a set of observable properties that control the behavior of the component.
+In other words, the State of a component is an object that holds some information that may change over the lifetime of the component.

 1. Describe props.

+“Props” is a special keyword in React, which stands for properties and is being used for passing data from one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are basically anything that affects something outside of the scope of the current function that's being executed.